 Ancient history in County Louth

 The Calefectory – room for the sick and elderly.
-One of few places a fire could be lit.
+One of the few places a fire could be lit.

 Old Mellifont Abbey is very large and spread over a large space.